51 Spanish Videos for Entertaining Learning

 LingusTV offers free YouTube videos of a bespoke sit com to help you improve your Spanish.
 Be aware that this website is intended for adults and uses some “adult” language and scenarios, so if you’re offended by these things, this might not be the best resource for you.

 Each video is brief and focuses on a humorous scenario to teach you valuable vocabulary and grammar rules.
 Since the videos focus on conversations, you’ll also learn important conversational skills.

-Additionally, there are extra learning materials for each video.
+Additionally, there are extra learning materials for each video on LingusTV’s site.
 These include a full transcript, translations and notes to clarify certain phrases and grammar rules.

-Videos are grouped by level (beginner, intermediate and advanced).
+Videos are grouped by level.
 In the beginner and intermediate levels, the videos are captioned in Spanish to help you along.

 While LingusTV is based out of Spain, the speakers’ accents are fairly neutral.
 The rate of speech is sometimes relatively rapid, but this will help prepare you for understanding native speakers.

 Beginners will enjoy videos like “Mi rutina” (“My routine”), which teaches you vocabulary about daily routines.

 Intermediate learners will benefit from selections such as “Planes futuros” (“Future plans”), which features lessons on the future tense, describing hobbies and more.

 For advanced learners, LingusTV offers videos like “¿Qué ves?” (“What do you see?”), which shows how to express displeasure and how to use sarcasm in Spanish.
 And who doesn’t want to be sarcastic in a foreign language?